Places

 REGION 5: Arctic and Western Alaska

-The Arctic is truly "the land of the midnight sun", with 24 hours of daylight for a good portion region5smof the summer.
+The Arctic is truly "the land of the midnight sun", with 24 hours of daylight for a good portion of the summer.
 This region is mostly inaccessible by road, however several airlines serve the villages scattered throughout the area, so access is good.
 Once you arrive in a village, any of a number of commercial air charter services offer wheel, float plane, or ski plane access to remote locations.
 Though saltwater fishing opportunities are limited, freshwater fishing is tremendous and several unique species can be had in this area, including the iconnu, or "sheefish", which grow to exceptional size (the current state record is 53lbs.)
 Hunting opportunities exist for many species, including the unique muskox.

 This site divides Region 5 into "north" and "south" sub-regions.